Breast Implant Placement

 Pocket creation under the muscle is also known as submuscular or subpectoral breast augmentation.
 The pocket is usually created between the major and minor pectoralis muscles.
 Advantages include better implant coverage.
 Both rippling and palpability are reduced with the added muscle cover.
 This is a good choice in thin patients or when saline breast augmentation is planned.
 Substantial postoperative pain and abnormal breast movement with pectoral contraction are drawbacks.

 Dr. Chen Lee will be delighted to meet you.
-During your visit, your breast measurements will be used to determine whether an above or below the muscle placement of breast implants is best for your breast augmentation.
+During your visit, your breast measurements will be used to determine whether an above or below-muscle placement of breast implants is best for your breast augmentation.